 Vomiting bug hits more than 175 people onboard cruise ship

-More than 175 people onboard a cruise ship fell sick in a norovirus outbreak, according to the Centers for Disease Control and Prevention.
+More than 175 people on board a cruise ship fell sick in a norovirus outbreak, according to the Centers for Disease Control and Prevention.

 The government agency said that 152 of 2,144 passengers on the Celebrity Summit ship, and 24 crew members reported becoming sick during its 15 May voyage.